How to Get Featured in Premium Media (Pitching, Relationships & Timing)

 Building Long-Term Relationships with Media Professionals

 Trust is a key component of these relationships.
-Brands must demonstrate reliability, professionalism, and respect for the journalist’s work.
-This includes meeting deadlines, providing accurate information, and maintaining transparency.
+Brands must demonstrate reliability, professionalism, and respect for the journalist’s work, similar to strategies in crisis PR and reputation management.

 Another important aspect is mutual value.
-Relationships should not be one-sided.
-Brands must consider how they can contribute to the journalist’s work, whether through unique stories, access to information, or expert insights.
+Brands must consider how they can contribute to the journalist’s work.

 Relationships in premium media are not transactional.